cabradna/TinyLlama_LayerSkip/README.md

 LayerSkip is a technique for accelerating the training and inference of large language models.
 It involves two main components:

-1. **Layer Dropout:** Randomly dropping out entire transformer layers during training to encourage the model to learn more efficient representations.
+1. **Layer Dropout:** Dropping out transformer layers during training according to a dropout schedule to encourage the model to learn more efficient representations.
-2. **Early Exiting:** Allowing the model to exit early at intermediate layers during both training and inference, based on a confidence criterion.
+2. **Early Exiting:** Allowing the model to exit early at intermediate layers during both training and inference to the LM head.
+This encourages the model to learn more efficient representations of the data in earlier layers.

 This project focuses on implementing LayerSkip for training TinyLlama, a 1.1B parameter language model.
 The code includes implementations of layer dropout and early exit loss, as well as a curriculum for gradually increasing the dropout rate and enabling early exits.